Low Carbon Power Supply System Expected To Be Built

 1. https://doi.org/10.1002/adma.202206020

-High-Voltage High-Energy-Density Li-ion Battery Reported To Be Cheap And Metal-free
+High-Voltage High-Energy-Density Li-ion Battery Reported To Be Low-cost And Metal-free

 | Jerry Huang

-High-Voltage High-Energy-Density Li-ion Battery Reported To Be Cheap And Metal-free
+High-Voltage High-Energy-Density Li-ion Battery Reported To Be Low-cost And Metal-free

 Editor’s note: Researchers report a breakthrough high-voltage high-energy-density electrochemistry of Lithium-ion Battery that is economical and metal-free (environment-friendly).
 This 4 V-class organic lithium-ion battery features high theoretical capacity and high voltage, while their practical cathode materials and electrolytes remain unexplored.